PythonBasicTools

 >>> [3, 7]

-pythonbasictools.multiprocessing.apply_func_multiprocess(func, iterable_of_args: List[Tuple], iterable_of_kwargs: List[Dict] | None = None, nb_workers=-2, **kwargs)
+pythonbasictools.multiprocessing_tools.apply_func_multiprocess(func, iterable_of_args: List[Tuple], iterable_of_kwargs: List[Dict] | None = None, nb_workers=-2, tqdm_options: Dict | None = None, **kwargs)

 Apply a function to a list of arguments in parallel.